+Dr Martin Robertson's passion for teaching and learning application and excellence has been applied successfully in his HE teaching and leadership roles in both the UK and in Australia.
 His involvement in academic quality assurance has also seen him sit in an executive capacity on a number of related university councils (UK & Australia).
-He has also been an active contributor to national (Scotland) and state (Victoria, Australia) government academic quality actions, with a particular focus on the related study areas of event and tourism management.
-He is an Honorary Fellow of the School of Business, Victoria University, Melbourne.
-He is also Co-Chairperson of the Event Studies SIG for the Council for Australasian Tourism and Hospitality Education (CAUTHE).
+He has also been an active contributor to national (Scotland) and state (Victoria, Australia) government academic quality actions.
+In addition, Martin has both lead and contributed to public consultations (UK and Australia).

 Martin has maintained his contact with the industry environment through supportive involvement in related agencies and non-executive directorship or committee roles.
 He has also been involved in research related to tourism, events and social and/ or market development, sustainable place development, event resilience, and event leadership.
 This applied activity drives his continued desire for providing a learning, teaching and research experience that is professionally and socially useful.